stemarcotti/singularity-introduction/episodes/singularity-mpi.md

 If performance is an issue for you with codes that you'd like to run via Singularity, you are advised to take a look at using the *[bind model](https://sylabs.io/guides/3.5/user-guide/mpi.html#bind-model)* for building/running MPI applications through Singularity.

-## Singularity wrap-up

-This concludes the 8 episodes of the course covering Singularity.
-We hope you found this information useful and that it has inspired you to use Singularity to help enhance the way you build/work with research software.

-As a new set of material, we appreciate that there are likely to be improvements that can be made to enhance the quality of this material.
-We welcome your thoughts, suggestions and feedback on improvements that could be made to help others making use of these lessons.

 :::::::::::::::::::::::::::::::::::::::: keypoints

 - Singularity images containing MPI applications can be built on one platform and then run on another (e.g. an HPC cluster) if the two platforms have compatible MPI implementations.